 Fred Beans is a family-owned and operated dealership business that caters to drivers in the greater Philadelphia area.
 With more than 25 dealerships supplying 18 vehicle brands, the company set out to deliver additional value to customers in the form of a loyalty program.

-- Customers can also earn points for non-transactional activities, such as referring a friend, using the company’s loyalty app or swiping the membership card during checkout
+- Customers can also earn points for non-transactional activities, such as referring a friend, downloading the company’s loyalty app, or visiting the service.

 Why it works:

-- Rewarding non-transaction activities helps to keep buyers close to the brand between two purchases.
+- Rewarding non-transactional activities helps to keep buyers close to the brand between two purchases.

 Why it works: